laam-egg/INT3505E_2_demo/README.md

 ### Backend API Contract Testing with Schemathesis

-First, install Specmatic (could be in any
+First, install Schemathesis (could be in any
 Python environment):

 ```sh